 (vii) To assist development of clubs and societies, and promote the cultural, sporting and social activities of the Association.

-(viii) To promote the existing objects of ETTSA.
+(viii) To promote the existing objects of ESSA .

-5. The AUSA Epsom Representative shall have the right to attend, speak and vote at meetings of the AUSA Executive as he/she requires in accordance with the appropriate and relevant clauses of the AUSA Constitution.
+5. The AUSA Satellite Campus Representative shall have the obligation to communicate with, consider the interests’ of, and involve ESSA in all relevant AUSA matters.
+ESSA representatives have the right to attend and raise issues to the AUSA Executive.

-6. The AUSA Executive will give the recommendations of the ETTSA Executive the highest priority in matters relating to the Epsom students.
+6. The AUSA Executive will give the recommendations of the ESSA Executive the highest priority in matters relating to the Epsom students.

-7. AUSA shall give due consideration to the financial requirements of ETTSA during annual budgetary processes and shall endeavour to allocate sufficient funding accordingly.

 Article 5 – Timing, Amendments, Disputes.

-1. The Memorandum of Understanding and the obligations and responsibilities contained within it will commence on the date of signing by both AUSA and ETTSA.
+1. The Memorandum of Understanding and the obligations and responsibilities contained within it will commence on the date of signing by both AUSA and ESSA .

 2. This Memorandum shall remain in force for an indefinite period.